Obolon, Kyiv: Soviet era

 As a result of the Ukrainian–Soviet War (1917–1921) and the Polish–Soviet War (1919–1921) Kyiv City and its suburbs was finally captured by the Red Army.

 In 1967 the development plan of Kyiv was approved, according to which residential areas would be constructed on wetlands on both sides of the Dnieper.
 Thus, using the hydraulic fill technology, а sand layer 4–5 metres in height was created above Obolon flood-meadows.
 In 1972 - 1980 the biggest housing estate of tower blocks in Kyiv was erected in Obolon.

 In 1975 a new administrative unit - Minsky Raion was formed.
 It included the Obolon housing estate.
 Since the Kyiv administrative subdivision reform in 2001 Obolon suburb has belonged to the eponymous Obolon Raion, which was created on the Minsky Raion basis.

 In 1972 - 1980 there is the biggest Kyiv's housing estate of 9 and 16 storey tower blocks erected in Obolon.
 The estate architects were Grygory Slutsky, Yurii Paskevych, Leonid Filenko, M. I. Kulchynsky, Z. G. Klebnikova and I. G. Verymovska.
 It is locally famous for its honeycomb-like neighborhood planned development with high-rising multi-story apartment complexes (see Public housing).

 In 1980 in Obolon was officially opened the Obolon beer brewing company commemorated to the 1980 Summer Olympics.

 Present construction

-Since 1992 the modern housing estate Obolon Lypki was being built between the Dnieper River and Prospekt Volodymyra Ivasiuka, that includes tower blocks and mansions.
-It is called on the analogy of the prestigious neighbourhood Lypky in the Pechersk Raion.
+Since 1992 the modern housing estate Obolon Lypky was being built between the Dnieper River and Prospekt Volodymyra Ivasiuka, that includes tower blocks and mansions.
+It is called the analogy of the prestigious neighbourhood Lypky in the Pecherskyi District.